pysan-dev/pysan/README.md

 **Why Python?** - Python is quickly becoming *the* go-to language for data analysis across a number of research areas.
 By writing a sequence analysis library in Python, analysts can take advantage of other tools written in Python, whilst writing simple and readable code.

-Get started by clicking through the links above, and installing the library using the pip command or cloning the repository.